gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 ```bash
 $ clang-format -i <file>
 ```
-  or for a set of folders and subfolders;
+  or for a folder and its and subfolders:
 ```bash
 $ find src/algorithms/conditioner/ -iname *.h -o -iname *.cc | xargs clang-format -i
 ```